Story

 It was the second of May, 1945, six days before the end of the war in Europe.
 We were members of Headquarters Battery, 608th Field Artillery Battalion, 71st Infantry Division—one of the spearheads of Ration’s 3d Army, driving south through a conquered Germany toward Austria, the last unoccupied part of Hitler’s Reich.
 Bridges over the Inn River, between Bavaria and Austria, had been wrecked by retreating German troops, but a large hydroelectric dam with a roadway on it was still intact, and that was our objective this beautiful spring morning.

 There were four of us in the jeep.
-I was the driver, a twenty-one-year-old private first class.
+I was the driver, a 21-year-old private first class.
 Beside me sat a first lieutenant, not much older than myself, and on the rear seat were a staff sergeant and a corporal, whose job was to operate the .50-caliber machine gun mounted between the seats.
 This was an unusually large weapon for a jeep at that time; some jeeps had .30-caliber machine guns, but most had none.

 This formidable weapon had probably been given to us because, as members of a survey section, we were often by ourselves, away from the rest of the battalion, plotting new positions for the howitzers almost every day of that final, hectic offensive.
 Whatever the reason, we were glad to have it.